nitinthewiz/stream/README.md

 	- RSS_FEED_AUTHOR_NAME=Your Name
 	- RSS_FEED_AUTHOR_EMAIL=Your Email ID
 - Now run the binary!
+- If you're using nginx to host, setup the vhost as proxy_pass
+- If you're using ufw, make sure to open up port 8080
+- ???
+- $$$

 # This doesn't seem very secure.
 Yes.
 Here be dragons.
 Use at your own peril.
 Etc etc. This is more of a fun learning project than a full blown web app.